niplav/site/services.md

-Me posting fixed rates online is slightly better, but allows me less flexibility: There are projects I think are hugely important and/or interesting, which I'd like to prioritise above unimportant and uninteresting projects, as well as situations when I'm very busy, and situations in which I'm not very busy.
-But fixed rates only allow this to a very limited amount, and having a complicated multi-stage payment structure is a bit ugly.
+Me posting fixed rates online is slightly better, but allows me less flexibility: There are projects I think are hugely important and/or interesting, which I'd like to prioritise above unimportant and uninteresting projects, as well as situations when I'm busy, and situations in which I'm not busy.
+But fixed rates only allow this to a limited amount, and having a complicated multi-stage payment structure is a bit ugly.
 It also doesn't allow for [price discrimination](https://sideways-view.com/2016/11/03/the-best-kind-of-discrimination/index.html)—in some cases I might suspect that most of the [gains from